MoniVibe/HeadlessRebuildTool/headless_bank_runbook.md

 - If the compiler errors point to `Assets/` or `.meta` and the agent is running in WSL, log the blocker and switch tasks; do not edit those files from WSL.
 - If the agent is running in a Windows/presentation context, it may fix `Assets/` or `.meta` compiler errors before retrying the rebuild.
 - Record compile-fix attempts in the cycle log and note any blockers in `headlesstasks.md`.

+## Runbook hygiene (non-negotiable)
+- If a bank failure is fixed or proof/env toggles change, update this runbook and the prompt in the same cycle.
+- Remove or annotate known-issue notes once resolved, and record the resolution in `headlesstasks.md` or the cycle log.

 ---